 \subsection{Level 1: Small-Cell Network}

-In the last Level, both the channel estimation and signal decoding are implemented locally in one particular AP.
+As for the last processing scheme, both the channel estimation and signal decoding are implemented locally in one particular AP.
 The decoding can be done locally by APs using local channel estimates so nothing is exchanged to the CPU.
 In this case, the CF mMIMO network is truly distributed and turns into a small-cell network.
-As in \cite{[162]}, the macro diversity is achieved by selecting the best AP that achieves the highest SE to a specific UE.
-The achievable SE of UE $k$ at Level 1 is given as follows. \begin{corollary} An achievable SE of UE $k$ in Level 1 with MMSE-SIC detectors is
+As in \cite{[162]}, the macro-diversity is achieved by selecting the best AP that achieves the highest SE to a specific UE.
+The achievable SE of UE $k$ at Level 1 is given as follows.